YunYouJun/hexo-theme-yun/README.md

 ## Contribue

 Welcome!
-However, if the job is heavy, you should use an Issue called Feature Request to ask if the feature should be implemented.
+However, if the job is heavy, you should use an Issue called 「Feature Request」 to ask if the feature should be implemented.

 ## Feedback